What Is Invasion of Privacy?

 Appropriation of Name or Likeness

-Appropriation of name or likeness laws protect your right to control the use of your identity for a business or economic purpose.
-Typically, these claims involve the unauthorized use of your picture or name.
-While state laws vary, the general elements of appropriation are the following:
+Appropriation of name or likeness laws protect your right to control the use of your identity for commercial use.
+Misappropriation or theft of one's likeness can trigger a lawsuit.
+Typically, these claims involve the unauthorized use of a person's name or picture.

-- Someone used your name, likeness, or identity
+- Someone used your name, likeness, or identity;

-- They used it for their benefit, whether the benefit is economic or otherwise
+- They used it for their benefit, whether the benefit is economic or otherwise;

 - Their use of it injured you